turingschool-projects/kwk-level3-swift/README.markdown

 ## Success

 * The planning and execution of this camp will be a success when:
   * The staff are adequately equipped to execute the camp plan faithfully
   * The students are highly engaged and excited about the technology
   * The students walk away with one project that they can show off
   * The students are equipped with professional skills to amplify their success in school and work/life
   * The students feel and demonstrate an increased confidence for challenging work

-## Link Tracker

-* Original planning Google Doc: https://docs.google.com/document/d/1uk-7OTh2PfcIIC4guN64e6yH3IWTkuSsD9tqoip3yio/edit
+## Example of Final Project

 * Viewfinder Project: https://github.com/turingschool/kwk-camera-app

 ## Collaboration